Thomas Roszak: Biography

 In the special 2005 Architectural Digest Issue, Roszak was named one of the best residential architects in the United States.

 In 2020, Roszak was elevated to Fellow of the American Institute of Architects (FAIA).

-Roszak served as an Adjunct Professor in the College of Architecture, Illinois Institute of Technology (Illinois Tech), where he taught a comprehensive architectural design and construction studio.
+Roszak served as an adjunct professor in the College of Architecture, Illinois Institute of Technology (Illinois Tech), where he taught a comprehensive architectural design and construction studio.
 In 2015, Illinois Tech awarded him the John J. Schommer Honor I Award in recognition of alumni who excel both in leadership and performance in their chosen professional careers.
 The Thomas A. Roszak Endowed Scholarship has been created to support student academic achievement at Illinois Tech College of Architecture.
 Thomas Roszak was elected to the Illinois Tech Board of Trustees in 2022.

+His firm, Thomas Roszak Architecture, was presented with an international design award in the Swiss-based BLT Built Design Awards global competition in 2023.
+The Fulbrix Apartments was selected as Winner in Architectural Design in the Mixed-use Building category.